tobiasah/mkdocs-caption/docs/config.md

 | caption_prefix | The prefix put before of the caption text |
 | markdown_identifier | The identifier that this plugin will search for in the markdown.
 (Note that every match of this identifier will be treated as a caption element.
 A false match will most likely result in an error) |
 | allow_indented_caption | Flag if caption elements should also be parsed within indented blocks.
 By default this is enabled. |
+| ignore_alt | Flag if the alt attribute should be ignored.
+This will disable the feature that
+uses the alt text as a caption.
+(Only available for figures)|

 ## Overwriting the default configuration